stroxler/callable_syntax_examples/draft_pep/README.rst

 The ``Callable`` type, defined as part of PEP 484, is one of the most commonly used complex types in ``typing`` alongside ``Union`` and collection types like ``Dict`` and ``List``.

+There are three major problems with the existing ``Callable`` type:
+- it is verbose, particularly for more complex function signatures.
+- it does not visually represent the way function headers are written.
+- it relies on two levels of nested square brackets.
+This can be quite hard to read, especially when the function arguments themselves have square brackets.
+- it requres an explicit import, something we no longer require for most of the other very common types after PEP 604 and PEP 525

 It is common for ``Callable`` types to become verbose.
 A simplified real-world example from an asynchronous webserver illustrates how the types can be verbose, and we can get many levels of nested square brackets::

     from typing import Callable, Awaitable